Rev Tim Costello is one of Australia’s best known community leaders and a sought after voice on social justice issues, leadership and ethics.

 My presentation will focus on why this gap exists and what can actually be done.
 I will also focus on the rural dimensions of this story.
 The distinctive obstacles and untapped opportunities existing in small places and the bush will be discussed.

-My basic recommendation is to dramatically increase the attention, analysis, resources and action we devote to preconception health, education and across the life course.
+My basic recommendation is to dramatically increase the analysis, resources and action we devote to preconception health, education care across the life course.
 At each age and stage of life, we must – individually and collectively – take full advantage of the abundant chances that already exist to better prepare and support the next generation of mothers, fathers and carers.

 Preconception and interconception health – that is, preparing well for the first baby or the next baby -- is a powerful, multifaceted, democratic strategy for: